naqvijafar91/go-workshops/docs/12-testing.md

 ```

 We then write our test in a separate file.
-The test file can be in a different package (and folder) or the same one (`main`).
+The text file can be in a different package (and folder) or the same one (`main`).
 Here's a unit test to check addition:

 ```go
 package main